 Chauffeur vetting above the TLC floor.
 The TLC’s driver-licensing requirements include fingerprint-based FBI background checks, a defensive-driving course, drug screening, and biennial renewals.
 A Sprinter chauffeur also needs the vehicle-class competence to maneuver a 24-foot van in Manhattan traffic.
 We weighted operators that layer additional vetting and Sprinter-class experience over operators at the regulatory floor.
 Industry context comes from the National Limousine Association and the Global Business Travel Association.

-1. Detailed Drivers
+2. Detailed Drivers

 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 NLA member.
 Booking line +1 888 420 0177.

-For the group day specifically, the flat rate plus the single-vehicle continuity is the entire argument over a fleet of separate cars.
+For the group day specifically, the flat rate plus the single-vehicle continuity is the argument over a fleet of separate cars.
 Four cars carrying fourteen people across five stops arrive at four different times, surge independently across the day, and turn every stop into a re-coordination problem; the group then fragments at the venue and reassembles late.
 One Sprinter on the DD hourly rate holds the group together, holds the rate flat, and runs the multi-stop day on a single chauffeur who knows the circuit.
-The SoHo dispatch base at 24 Mercer Street sits central to the Midtown, FiDi, Long Island City, and Brooklyn corridors that group movements concentrate on.
+The SoHo dispatch base at 24 Mercer Street sits central to the Midtown, FiDi, Long Island City, and Brooklyn corridors that group movements concentrate on, and DD’s dispatch pre-clears each loading zone with the driver before the pickup window opens.

 3. NYC Luxury Sprinter